Asuka1010/TutorBase/README.md

 ## 🧠 Science of Learning Integration (SoL)

-**TutorBase** is an AI-powered tutor support system that personalizes syllabi, lesson plans, and assessments based on principles from the **Science of Learning**.
+TutorBase is an AI-assisted tutor support platform that auto-generates personalized syllabi, lesson plans, and assessments using NLP and RAG.
+It embeds cognitive science principles like spaced repetition, active recall, and dual coding to optimize learning outcomes through adaptive content generation and schema-aligned instructional design.
-It draws from cognitive psychology to help tutors design effective learning experiences for 1-on-1 programming students.

 ---